marick/lein-midje/README.md

       $ lein plugin install lein-midje 1.0.0

-Or you can include it in your `project.clj`
+Or you can include it in your `project.clj`:

       :dev-dependencies [[lein-midje "1.0.0-SNAPSHOT"]])